 Facebook alone is currently investing $1.4 billion in a 170,000sqm building in Singapore, which is going to be the world’s largest data centre under one roof.

 According to EDB Singapore, data analytics services are expected to reach $37 billion by 2022.
-This is getting support from government investments and incentives, and from REITs (real estate investments trust).
+This is getting support from government investments and incentives, and from REITs (real estate investments trusts).

 Looking at the huge disparity between the supply and demand of data analytics professionals, Singapore aims to train 2,500 multidisciplinary data analytics professionals to join the workforce.